Skip to content

 Step 2

-Talk to your medical provider regarding your whooping cough symptoms.
+Talk to your board-certified primary care physician regarding your whooping cough symptoms.

 Visit with a doctor on your smartphone or computer.